Copic Marker R29 “Lipstick Red” (Coloring Tips for Classic Red)

 I teach with reds a lot, even though reds are a stubborn-blending ink.

 Actually, I teach with reds because they’re harder to blend.
-I figure if you can blend R29 smoothly, then the other colors will be a piece of cake.
-So we hit R29 again and again in my classes.
-Practice makes perfect.
+I figure if you can blend R29 smoothly, then everything else will be a piece of cake.
+So we practice R29 again and again in my classes.

 For advanced classes, we skip the R27 and jump to R24.
-The blend is harder but there’s a better color difference between the two, making for a nicer gradient.
+This blend is harder but it creates a nicer gradient.

-R24 + R29 is my favorite pairing for light to dark red but R27 + R29 is an easier pair to make smooth.
+R29 to R24 is my favorite pairing for a red gradient but R29-R27-R24 is easier for beginners.

 Read More: